 The Environment.
 We're working to understand our environmental footprint and take action to reduce and offset its impact.

-In 2022, we introduced a waste to landfill program that helps keep the end-of-life laundry equipment that passes through our production facilities out of landfills.
-And we're continuing to foster partnerships with equipment manufacturers and customers to identify solutions that can help reduce water use over time.
+In 2024, we continued our waste to landfill program that helps keep the end-of-life laundry equipment that passes through our production facilities out of landfills.